afrigeri/IK0YUP/README.md

 ## Welcome to IK0YUP GitHub Pages

+Here you can find ideas and projects which I share with other radio amateurs worldwide.

+### CW

+I like CW a lot.
+Since I was a young radio amateur, CW qso's fascinated me a lot.
+Now that I grow up, and CW is not officially used anymore, it's like learning another language, keeping the mind fresh, and keeping on contacting OMs worldwide!

+#### Alejandro Jodorowsky's 82 commandments

+If you want to improve your CW headcopy and getting wiser at the same time, this is for you.

+### Hardware Projects

+#### YAML - Yet Another Magnetic Loop

+I grow up in a small town, where a fishing rod out of the window and the complicity of super-strong japan-made samurai finals, was more than enough to enjoy the hobby.

+Since I moved to Rome I realized that the monster town are the cradle of every kind of interfering signals.
+The frustration trasformed into interest.

 You can use the [editor on GitHub](https://github.com/afrigeri/IK0YUP/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.